FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 In CSIT we decided to use logic similar to asynchronous traffic.
 The traffic driver sleeps for a time, then stops the traffic explicitly.
-The library that parses counters into measurement results than usually treats unsent packets as lost.
+The library that parses counters into measurement results than usually treats unsent packets/transactions as lost/failed.

 We have added a IP4base tests for every NAT44ED test, so that users can compare results.
-Of the results are very similar, it is probable TRex was the bottleneck.
+If the results are very similar, it is probable TRex was the bottleneck.

 Startup delay
 _____________